-Co unter-Evidence Evaluation of Evaluation of Counter-Evidence Omitted Rebuttals and Other Published Evidence also Essential to Evaluation of Counter-Evidence Citations Counter-premise Citations Implications of evaluation Citations Implication of omitted evidence Shinneman and Baker [10] Based on early forest inventory age datasets, "nonequilibrium" areas of extensive, high-severity fires in the Black Hills led to landscapes dominated by dense, closed-canopy forests Brown [108] Tree-ring reconstructions of ponderosa pine forest age structures and fire regimes across the Black Hills found synchronous regional tree recruitment largely in response to pluvials and longer intervals between surface fires, especially during the late 1700s/early 1800s, which is when early inventory data report similar patterns of recruitment.
-No evidence of crown fires was found in relation to past fire dates Omitted evidence in Brown [108], Dugan and Baker [52] Brown [108] said " dense stands were still present at settlement, and likely contributed to extensive patches of crown fire noted by early explorers and scientists during the late 1800s (Dodge 1965, Graves 1899)" (p.
+Co Counter-Evidence of Counter-Evidence Omitted Rebuttals and Other Published Ev also Essential to Evaluation of Counter-Ev Citations Counter-premise Citations Implications of evaluation Citations Implication of omitted evidence Shinneman and Baker [10] Based on early forest inventory age datasets, "nonequilibrium" areas of extensive, high-severity fires in the Black Hills led to landscapes dominated by dense, closed-canopy forests Brown [108] Tree-ring reconstructions of ponderosa pine forest age structures and fire regimes across the Black Hills found synchronous regional tree recruitment largely in response to pluvials and longer intervals between surface fires, especially during the late 1700s/early 1800s, which is when early inventory data report similar patterns of recruitment.
+No evidence of crown fires was found in relation to past fire dates Omitted evidence in Brown [108], Dugan and Baker [52] Brown [108] said "dense stands were still present at settlement, and likely contributed to extensive patche of crown fire noted by early explorers and scientists during the late 1800s (Dodge 1965, Graves 1899)" (p.
 2509).
-This is entirely consistent with early reports of severe fires across the Black Hills by Graves and Dodge [10].
+This is entirely consistent with early reports of severe fires across th Black Hills by Graves and Dodge [10].
 However, Brown [108] (p.
-2507) also interpreted "abundant synchronous tree recruitment" a caused by climate forcing (e.g., wet periods), without excluding these high-severity fires as also a cause.
-The lack of control of this potentially confounded causative variable leaves Brown's conclusion invalid.
-A test of Brown's conclusion at the Granc Canyon did not support his findings [52].
-Baker et al. [35] Most ponderosa pine forests in the Rocky Mountains were capable of supporting high-severity crown fires as well as low-severity surface fires Brown et al. [83] Tree-ring reconstruction of ponderosa pine forests in the Black Hills of South Dakota (included in Baker et al., 2007) demonstrated that roughly 3.3% of the study area burned as crown fire between 1529 and 1893; however, tree density in most stands in 1870 could not have supported crown fire Omitted evidence in Baker [25], Baker et al. [35] This review [25] emphasized tha the historical fire regime in the Rocky Mountains included variable fire severities with some areas having mostly low severity in old-growth forests.
-The 517 h Mount Rushmore area of [83] is consistent with this review.
-Additionally, old growth inherently exists because it lacked high-severity fire for long periods, so it is impossible to draw valid conclusions about larger land areas from these old forests, since they are not randor samples of larger land areas [25] Williams and Baker [24], Baker [28,29] Fire severity inferred from tree density by size class estimated from GLO bearing trees [41] and surveyors' descriptions suggests low-severity fire dominated only a minority of ponderosa and mixed-conifer forests Levine et al. [61,62] Plotless density estimator used by Williams and Baker [41] overestimated known tree densities due to a scaling factor that does not correct for the number of trees sampled and therefore systematically underestimates the area per tree relationship Omitted Rebuttals by Baker and Williams [34,63] Levine et al. [61] incorrectly coded and applied the WB method, producing erroneous results that had no bearing on th WB method.
-Levine et al. [62] corrected their flawed 2017 code [61] but then used incorrect equations.
-Baker and Williams [63] used corrected equations with their code at their sites and showed that the WB method worked well and that both Levine et al. studies are fatally flawed.
+2507) also interpreted "abundant synchronous tree recruitment" a caused by climate forcing (e.g. wet periods), without excludin these high-severity fires as also cause.
+The lack of control of thi potentially confounded causativ variable leaves Brown's conclusion invalid.
+A test of Brown's conclusion at the Gran Canyon did not support his findings [52].
+Baker et al. [35] Most ponderosa pine forests in the Rocky Mountains were capable of supporting high-severity crown fires as well as low-severity surface fires Brown et al. [83] Tree-ring reconstruction of ponderosa pine forests in the Black Hills of South Dakota (included in Baker et al., 2007) demonstrated that roughly 3.3% of the study area burned as crown fire between 1529 and 1893; however, tree density in most stands in 1870 could not have supported crown fire Omitted evidence in Baker [25], Baker et al. [35] This review [25] emphasized the historical fire regime in the Rocky Mountains included variable fire severities with some areas having mostly low severies oil old-growth forests.
+The 517 Hount Rushmore area of [83] is consistent with this review.
+Additionally, old growth inherently exists because it lacked high-severity fire for longeriods, so it is impossible to draw valid conclusions about larger land areas from these old forests, since they are not rando samples of larger land areas [25] Williams and Baker [24], Baker [28,29] Fire severity inferred from tree density by size class estimated from GLO bearing trees [41] and surveyors' descriptions suggests low-severity fire dominated only a minority of ponderosa and mixed-conifer forests Levine et al. [61,62] Plotless density estimator used by Williams and Baker [41] overestimated known tree densities due to a scaling factor that does not correct for the number of trees sampled and therefore systematically underestimates the area per tree relationship Omitted Rebuttals by Baker and Williams [34,63] Levine et al. [61] incorrectly coded and applied the WB method, producing erroneous results that had no bearing on the WB method.
+Levine et al. [62] corrected their flawed 2017 code [61] but ther used incorrect equations.
+Bake and Williams [63] used correcte equations with their code at the sites and showed that the WB method worked well and that both Levine et al. studies are fatally flawed.